fugu-chop/launch_school/rb139_assessment/questions_to_address.md

 On `line 11`, we call the `some_method` method again, this time passing in a different string object to the `str` parameter, but passing in the same `Proc` object.
 This demonstrates that unlike blocks, `Proc` objects are "true closures", in that they can be assigned to local variables and passed to different method calls.

 ### What is a Proc object?
 How do we call it?
 When do we need to pass arguments to the Proc#call method?
-A `Proc` object is an object of the `Proc` class, which is effectively a block that has been converted to an object that is a "true" closure, in that it can be assigned to a local variable and passed around to different parts of the program.
-Like blocks, they can be passed as arguments to methods - however, instead of using the `yield` keyword to execute a block, we must make use of the `Proc#call` instance method to execute a `Proc` object.
-The `Proc#call` instance method is able to pass objects that were passed as arguments to the method to the `Proc` object as part of that `Proc` object's execution.
+A `Proc` object is an object of the `Proc` class and is a closure, in that it is a snippet of code that can be assigned to a local variable and passed around to different parts of the program and reused.
+Like blocks, they can be passed as arguments to methods.
+It usually 'wraps' around a block to enable that block to be reused and passed to other parts of the program.

+However, instead of using the `yield` keyword to execute a block, we must make use of the `Proc#call` instance method to execute a `Proc` object.
+The `Proc#call` instance method is able to pass objects that were passed as arguments to the method to the `Proc` object's block parameters as part of that `Proc` object's execution.
 ```ruby
 def some_method(proc_obj, age)
   proc_obj.call(age)